 You wake up in the morning and look out the window.
 It’s gloomy, it’s cloudy, it’s raining.
 Maybe today isn’t a biking day.
 You can just take the bus, or maybe even an Uber if it’s raining hard enough.
 You get ready and look for an Uber.
 The rideshare apps are surging from all that rainy day demand, so you head to the bus with your umbrella, but as soon as you go outside the raining stops.
 By the time you get to work, you realize it hasn’t rained since you left the house.
 You endured a crowded bus for nothing, you should’ve ridden your bicycle!

 Fortunately, there is a lot of information out there to help you avoid a situation like this.
-With the right smartphone apps, you can find out the past, present, and future of the rain wherever you are, and bike on a rainy day without getting wet.
+With the right apps, you can find out the past, present, and future of the rain wherever you are, and you won’t get caught in the rain!
+It feels great to bike on a rainy day and not get wet.

 The Hour-by-Hour Weather App